ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Key Configuration {#key-configuration}

+*[key configuration]: #key-configuration
+*[key configurations]: #key-configuration

-A client needs to acquire information about the key configuration of the Oblivious Gateway Resource in order to send encapsulated requests.
+A Client needs to acquire information about the key configuration of the Oblivious Gateway Resource in order to send encapsulated requests.
-In order to ensure that clients do not encapsulate messages that other entities can intercept, the key configuration MUST be authenticated and have integrity protection.
+In order to ensure that Clients do not encapsulate messages that other entities can intercept, the key configuration MUST be authenticated and have integrity protection.

 This document does not define how that acquisition occurs.
 However, in order to help facilitate interoperability, it does specify a format for the keys.
-This ensures that different client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
+This ensures that different
+Client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
 This format might be used, for example with HTTPS, as part of a system for configuring or discovering key configurations.
-Note however that such a system needs to consider the potential for key configuration to be used to compromise client privacy; see {{privacy}}.
+Note however that such a system needs to consider the potential for key configuration to be used to compromise Client privacy; see {{privacy}}.

-A client might have multiple key configurations to select from when encapsulating a request.
+A Client might have multiple key configurations to select from when encapsulating a request.
 Clients are responsible for selecting a preferred key configuration from those it supports.
 Clients need to consider both the key encapsulation method (KEM) and the combinations of key derivation function